notice writing

 6. Notice to Vacate

-This type of notice is used in rental agreements or lease agreements to inform tenants about the requirement to vacate the premises within a specified period.
+This type of notice is used in rental or lease agreements to inform tenants about the requirement to vacate the premises within a specified period.
 It outlines the terms and conditions related to the termination of the tenancy.

 7. Lost and Found Notices